cap497/UFMG/README.md

 Note: This content is in Portuguese.

-Note: There are two other specific repos for Algorithms and Computational Statistical Physics.
+Note: There are two other specific repositories for Algorithms and Computational Statistical Physics.